dyhes/zulip/docs/subsystems/presence.md

 # Presence

-This document explains the model for Zulip's presence.
+This document explains the model for Aloha's presence.

-In a chat tool like Zulip, users expect to see the “presence” status of other users: is the person I want to talk to currently online?
+In a chat tool like Aloha, users expect to see the “presence” status of other users: is the person I want to talk to currently online?
 If not, were they last online 5 minutes ago, or more like an hour ago, or a week?
 Presence helps set expectations for whether someone is likely to respond soon.
 To a user, this feature can seem like a simple thing that should be easy.
-But presence is actually one of the hardest scalability problems for a team chat tool like Zulip.
+But presence is actually one of the hardest scalability problems for a team chat tool like Aloha.

 There's a lot of performance-related details in the backend and network protocol design that we won't get into here.
-The focus of this is what one needs to know to correctly implement a Zulip client's presence implementation (e.g. web app, mobile app, terminal client, or other tool that's intended to represent whether a user is online and using Zulip).
+The focus of this is what one needs to know to correctly implement a Aloha client's presence implementation (e.g. web app, mobile app, terminal client, or other tool that's intended to represent whether a user is online and using Aloha).

 A client should report to the server every minute a `POST` request to `/users/me/presence`, containing the current user's status.
 The